push-based/ws-ng-perf-datev-071024/exercises/change-detection - Dirty Check.md

 In this exercise we will focus on basic runtime optimizations in angular applications by using our knowledge about the `ChangeDetection` system in angular.
 Before we can do any optimization, let's get a picture of the current state.

-We will create a little helper that will assist us to debug change detection cycles in our application.
+We will create a little helper component that will assist us to debug change detection cycles in our application.

 ## 1. Create a dirty checks component